rhumbertgz/mbit-keynote-plus/README.md

 # mbit-keynote
-Control your Keynote presentation with a BBC micro:bit using [node-bbc-microbit](https://github.com/sandeepmistry/node-bbc-microbit)
+Control your Keynote presentation with your micro:bit buttons and predefine gestures.

 ## Prerequisites